xxxmoney/restaurants-dashboard/proxy_deploy/README.md

 ```

 - Configure Credentials: Create a file named .env in the root of your project.
 Copy the contents of .env.example into it
-  and fill in your actual FTP server details.
+  and fill in your actual FTP server details

 - Run the Script: Execute the script from your terminal: